 Bassman graduated from the University of California, Berkeley, College of Engineering in May 2019 with a bachelor’s degree in civil and environmental engineering This fall, she will pursue a master’s degree in structural engineering, focusing on seismic design and risk analysis.
 Bassman was the design lead for the UC Berkeley Steel Bridge competition for three years, and was also part of the Undergraduate Research Opportunities Program, leading a research project investigating the compression behavior of confined hybrid fiber-reinforced concrete.

-Rivera graduated from California Polytechnic State University, San Luis Obispo in May 2019 with a bachelor’s degree in civil engineering and a 4.00 GPA and will pursue a master’s degree in structural engineering at the University of Illinois at Urbana-Champaign this fall, researching topology optimization and studying the synthesis of architecture and structural engineering from a more computational perspective.
+Rivera graduated from California Polytechnic State University, San Luis Obispo in May 2019 with a bachelor’s degree in civil engineering and a 4.00 GPA and will pursue a master’s degree in structural engineering at the Massachusetts Institute of Technology this fall, researching topology optimization and studying the synthesis of architecture and structural engineering from a more computational perspective.
 During his senior year at CalPoly, Rivera was project manager for the year-long Capstone Senior Design Project, where he managed a multi-disciplinary team of seven in the structural design of an engineering building, parking structure and transit center on the CalPoly campus.

 Ferrari received a bachelor’s degree in civil engineering in May 2019 from Columbia University’s School of Engineering and Applied Sciences, graduating among the top two of his 30-person class.
 Ferrari’s graduate studies will focus on the mechanics principals that govern behavior of structural engineering and systems to deliver inspired architecture.
 While at Columbia, Ferrari led a team of three students in producing a design proposal for the AISC’s student steel bridge competition.
 He was also a member of the Tau Beta Pi honor society and vice president of the school’s chapter of the American Society of Civil Engineers.